nodejs/node/doc/api/addons.markdown

    to be received, one will need to interface with libuv.
 That is, if you perform any I/O, libuv will need to be used.

  - Internal Node.js libraries.
-The most important is the `node::ObjectWrap` class which you will likely want to derive from.
+The most important class is `node::ObjectWrap` which you will likely want to derive from.

  - Others.
 Look in `deps/` for what else is available.